History

 LASC Categories: TLC, GP

 Examines East Asian history at the crossroads of Chinese, Japanese, Russian and Korean colonial and nationalist movements in a region called Manchuria, presently China's northeast border with Russia, Korea, and Mongolia.
-[Applicable to the Global Studies Concentration.]
+Counts for Middle East/Asia within the History major.

 Every 2-3 years.
 3 Credits